CSE168sp20/CSE-168-OptiX-Tutorial/README.md

 // Write the result
 resultBuffer[launchIndex] = payload.radiance;
 ```
 Notice that when we declare `launchIndex`, we fill in the third argument.
 This argument is for "semantic".
 OpitX provides some internal semantics that allows you to access some important variables it creates.
 For instance, `rtLaunchIndex` will give users the current launch index signifying which pixel we are working on.
-You can read about other internal semantics and in which programs you can access them [here](https://raytracing-docs.nvidia.com/optix6/guide_6_5/index.html#programs#internally-provided-semantics).
+You can read about other internal semantics and in which programs you can access them in [Programming Guide 4.1.3](OptiX_Programming_Guide_6.5.0.pdf#[{"num"%3A87%2C"gen"%3A0}%2C{"name"%3A"XYZ"}%2C72%2C506.027%2Cnull]).

 `root` is a `rtObject` and it is the root of the OptiX graph we are going to traverse.
 You can think of an OptiX graph as a scene graph that contains all the geometries, although it has more going on.
-You can read about it [here](https://raytracing-docs.nvidia.com/optix6/guide_6_5/index.html#host#graph-nodes) but the starter codes do it for you already.
+You can read about it in [Programming Guide 3.4](file:///C:/Users/wesle/Downloads/OptiX_Programming_Guide_6.5.0.pdf#%5B%7B%22num%22%3A36%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C72%2C415.551%2Cnull%5D) but the starter codes do it for you already.

 Now we are ready to trace the ray.
 ```cpp